There is a diverse range of sizes and shapes regarding different types of black caterpillars.

 This caterpillar is also known as the “spiny elm caterpillar” due to its spiky appearance and preference for feeding on elm leaves.

-The lengthy body is a hue that is close to black and dark gray, and it has markings that are an orange-red tint on each segment.
+The lengthy body is a hue close to black and dark gray, and it has markings with an orange-red tint on each segment.

 The entirety of the body has teeny, tiny white dots, very much like the peacock caterpillar.
 Additionally, a darker black line runs up the length of the body.